 are all conditions that will impair how long galvanisation holds off rot and rust.

 Here at National Timber Buildings, quality materials are particularly important to us.
-As a household name in stables and bespoke timber buildings, we design and manufacture all timber structures in house to ensure that we use the best materials possible.
+As a household name in wooden horse stables and bespoke timber buildings, we design and manufacture all timber structures in house to ensure that we use the best materials possible.
 Tanalised®, quality wood and galvanised steel are among them to guarantee exceptional durability and longevity of our buildings.

 Get in touch